 We use a three-tier fair value hierarchy to prioritize the inputs used in our fair value measurements.
 These tiers include: Level 1, defined as observable inputs such as quoted prices in active markets for identical assets, which includes our money market funds and treasury securities classified as available-for-sale securities and our investment in equity securities in publicly-held biotechnology companies; Level 2, defined as inputs other than quoted prices in active markets that are either directly or indirectly observable, which includes our fixed income securities and commercial paper classified as available-for-sale securities; and Level 3, defined as unobservable inputs in which little or no market data exists, therefore requiring us to develop our own assumptions.
 The majority of our securities have been classified as Level 2.
 We obtain the fair value of our Level 2 investments from our custodian bank or from a professional pricing service.
 We validate the fair value of our Level 2 investments by understanding the pricing model used by the custodian banks or professional pricing service provider and comparing that fair value to the fair value based on observable market prices.
-During the six months ended June 30, 2016, there were no transfers between our Level 1 and Level 2 investments.
+During the nine months ended September 30, 2016, there were no transfers between our Level 1 and Level 2 investments.
 We recognize transfers between levels of the fair value hierarchy on the date of the event or change in circumstances that caused the transfer.
+We did not have investments that were valued with significant unobservable inputs, or Level 3 investments, at September 30, 2016 and December 31, 2015.